 If you request a court-martial, you cannot receive NJP anymore.
 You are basically putting the ball back in your CO’s court.
 They have to decide if they will dismiss the case, take other administrative action including administrative discharge processing, or take you to court-martial.
 The likelihood that an Article 15 or NJP turn down is taken to court-martial varies between the different services and commands, making it all the more important to get advice from an experienced military defense attorney before making the decision to accept or refuse an Article 15/NJP.

 Accepting an Article 15

-If the servicemember accepts Article 15 proceedings, it is not an admission of guilt.
-Rather, it is the choice to have the imposing commander determine if the servicemember is guilty or not guilty of the alleged offense(s).
-The servicemember allows the commander to act as judge and jury.
+If you accept NJP/Article 15 proceedings, it is not an admission of guilt.
+Instead, you’re making the choice to have your commanding officer determine if you are guilty or not guilty of the alleged offenses.
+You are making the choice to allow your commander to act as your judge and jury.

-After presentation of all the evidence, the commander decides whether the servicemember is guilty of the alleged offense(s) or not.
-If the servicemember is not guilty, the NJP is dismissed.
-If the servicemember is guilty, the commander will determine the punishment.
-The servicemember will be notified of the punishment in writing.
+After presentation of your case, the commander decides whether you are guilty or not.
+If you are not guilty, the NJP is dismissed.
+If you are found guilty, the commander will determine the punishment.

 Article 15 Punishments